Discover more from Win-Win Democracy

 A non-driver would request payment by providing the receipt for obtaining the ID card, together with a form with a claim for number of hours missed from work, hourly wage, and transportation costs.
 The request could be made by mail or online and the money delivered by check or electronically.
 Reasonable maximum claim amounts could be established, as well as limitations on how often a person could get this benefit.

-Alternatively, the process could be handled as part of filing an income tax return, with the money delivered as a fully-refundable tax credit.
+Alternatively, the process could be handled as part of filing an income tax return, with the money delivered as a fully-refundable tax credit2.
 This approach would reduce administrative cost but would delay reimbursement to people who might need the money immediately.

 Some people might object to making a payment without proof of the expenses.
 We could require proof, but that just adds mechanism and difficulty.
-Instead, we could treat this as we do for tax deductions that can be made without submitting proof.
+Instead, we could treat this as we do for tax deductions that can be made without submitting proof3.

 How much would this cost?
 It is hard to estimate without knowing what percentage of the potentially 5 million people in the voter ID gap would participate.
 Say that, initially, half of them participate at a cost of $50 each — that would be $125M.
 Then there would be a much smaller ongoing cost as new people enter the voter ID gap.